 Labor-intensive risotto takes a detour through easy-town in this delicious risotto variation.
 Bright lemon citrus pairs perfectly with asparagus, spinach, and Sweety Drop peppers.
 So easy.
 So quick.
 So yummy.
 So what are you waiting for?
 Let's do this thing.

-Once boiling, add orzo pasta and cook, stirring occasionally, until al dente, 7-10 minutes.
+Once water is boiling, add orzo pasta and stir occasionally until al dente, 7-10 minutes.

 While orzo cooks, prepare ingredients.